thechoppergroup/scoutahead-public/_faqs/if-i-review-my-colleague-will-they-be-able-to-say-what-i-said.md

 ---
-title: 'If I review my colleague, will they be able to say what I said?'
+title: 'If I review my colleague, will they be able to see what I said?'
 order: '20'
 ---